 Cluster Topology awareness

 Portworx parses these labels to update its understanding of the cluster topology.
-Users don't need to perform any additional steps.
+You don't need to perform any additional steps.

 Rack information

-To provide rack information to Portworx, you need to label Kubernetes nodes with px/rack=rack1, where px/rack is the key and rack1 is the value identifying the rack of which the node is a part of.
+To provide rack information to Portworx, label Kubernetes or OpenShift nodes with px/rack=rack1, where px/rack is the key and rack1 is the value identifying the rack of which the node is a part of.
 Make sure the label is a string not starting with a special character or a number.

 Run the following command to list the existing nodes and their labels.